-could definitely get help from family when they needed it

-could definitely get help from friends or relatives for care in an emergency more likely to feel valued by society volunteer regularly or sometimes had high or very high life satisfaction had a high feeling of life being worthwhile
+- 87% could definitely get help from family when they needed it, compared with 82% for Victoria. - 93% could definitely get help from friends or relatives for care in an emergency, compared with 88% for Victoria. - 52% were more likely to feel valued by society, compared to 48% for Victoria. - 39% volunteer regularly or sometimes, compared to 36% for Victoria. - 77% of residents had high or very high life satisfaction (the same as Victoria), and 81% had a high feeling of life being worthwhile.